IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

   1. owner (string)

 We are going to create a Web based UI that can set these values and store them in our blockchain.
-The marble gets created in the blockchain database aka ledger as a key value pair.
+The marble gets created in the blockchain storage aka ledger as a key value pair.
 The `key` is the marble name, and the `value` is a JSON string containing the attributes of the marble (listed above).
 Interacting with the cc is done by using the gRPC protocol to a peer on the network.
-The details of the gRPC protocol are taken care of by the HFC SDK (Hyperledger Fabric Client SDK).
+The details of the gRPC protocol are taken care of by an SDK called [Hyperledger Fabric Client](https://www.npmjs.com/package/fabric-client) SDK.
-Check the picture below for details.
+Check the picture below for topology details.

 ### Application Communication Flow